beginning of content

 Key facts

-• The ‘morning after’ pill reduces the risk of pregnancy after unprotected sex.
+• The morning after pill lowers your chance of pregnancy after unprotected sex.

-• The morning after pill is not an abortion pill, and it does not prevent sexually transmitted diseases.
+• The morning after pill is not an abortion pill, and it does not stop sexually transmitted disease.

 • There are 2 types of morning after pill — the levonorgestrel (LNG) pill and the ulipristal acetate (UPA) pill.

-• The right pill for you depends on different things, such as how long ago you had sex.
+• The right pill for you depends on different things, such as when you had sex.

-The ‘morning after’ pill is a type of emergency contraception.
-It is sometimes called ‘Plan B’.
+The morning after pill is a form of emergency contraception.

-While it is called the morning after pill, some types can be taken up to 5 days after unprotected sex.
+While it's called the morning after pill, you can take some pills up to 5 days after unprotected sex.
 Other types need to be taken sooner.
-It’s best to take it within 24 hours.
+It's best to take it within 24 hours of having unprotected sex.

 How does the morning after pill work?

-The morning after pill stops or delays ovulation to prevent pregnancy.
+The morning after pill stops or delays ovulation to stop pregnancy.
 Ovulation is when your ovary releases an egg.

 The morning after pill is for emergency contraception only.